 While their intentions may be good, their results are not.
 From chewing through electrical wires to the potential for spreading disease, nothing good comes from pests inside your home.
 That means it’s absolutely crucial to identify and deal with animals in your attic or any interior space.

 - Noise Disturbance.
 We’ve already touched on being kept up at night.
-The usual culprits getting into homes are active throughout the night: raccoons, bats, mice, and flying squirrels.
+The usual culprits getting into homes are active throughout the night: raccoons, bats, mice, birds, and flying squirrels.
 People call in all the time saying how they can’t sleep because of chittering sounds and other intrusive noises – and who doesn’t love their sleep?

 - Damaging The Structure.
 Raccoons specifically love to use their hands and pry open soffit vents, roof vents, or pieces of wood to get inside a home.
-They can cause some serious repair work to be needed.
+That can lead to significant repair work, and a bill to match.

-- Reducing Effectiveness of Insulation.
-Insulation can become compromised as it’s constantly being walked on.
+- Reducing the Effectiveness of Insulation.
+Insulation can become compromised as it’s constantly walked on.
 Insulation needs volume to effectively insulate.
 Animals trample and nest on top of the insulation.
 That can make your home less comfortable and even increase your heating and cooling costs.

 Take a look at our Removal of Wildlife page to gather more information about what animal you suspect is in your home.

 Animals typically exploit a single area to get into, but you can’t just tackle that single area.
 If they are locked out, they’ll look for similar entry points to get back into what they call home.
 You need to seal every potential entry point to keep your home safe, secure, and quiet.

-To gather more ideas or information, look at our Sealing for Wildlife Prevention page.
+For more information, look at our Sealing for Wildlife Prevention page.

 Let Wingman Help!